TanStack/router/docs/guide/navigation.md

   // If true, the link will only be active if the current URL hash matches the `hash` prop
   // Defaults to `false`
   includeHash?: boolean // Defaults to false
-  // If true, the link will only be active if the current URL search params inclusively match the `searchParams` prop
+  // If true, the link will only be active if the current URL search params inclusively match the `search` prop
   // Defaults to `true`
   includeSearch?: boolean
 }